AdobeDocs/commerce-merchant-services.en/help/payment-services/production.md

    >[!IMPORTANT]
    >
-   >If you do not clear your cache, you will be unable to see PayPal payment options during checkout.
+   >If you do not clear your cache, customers cannot see PayPal payment options during checkout.

-If you navigate back to Payment Services home, the Sandbox payment mode message will no longer appear because you are now processing live payments.
+If you navigate back to Payment Services home, the Sandbox payment mode message no longer appears because you are now processing live payments.

 See [Configure in the Admin](configure-admin.md) for more configuration options.